(See also Alcohol Use Disorders and Rehabilitation.)

 Chronic alcohol abuse interferes with the ability to socialize and work.
-About 7 to 10% of adults meet criteria for an alcohol use disorder (abuse or dependence) in any given year.
+Although estimates vary across studies, about 13.9% of adults meet criteria for an alcohol use disorder (abuse or dependence) in any given year (1).
 Binge drinking, defined as consuming ≥ 5 drinks per occasion for men and ≥ 4 drinks per occasion for women, is a particular problem among younger people.

 Alcohol exerts its effects by several mechanisms.
-Alcohol binds directly to gamma-aminobutyric acid (GABA) receptors in the CNS, causing sedation.
+Alcohol binds directly to gamma-aminobutyric acid (GABA) receptors in the central nervous system, causing sedation.
 Alcohol also directly affects cardiac, hepatic, and thyroid tissue.

 Alcohol-tolerant people are susceptible to alcoholic ketoacidosis, especially during binge drinking.
-Alcohol-tolerant people are cross-tolerant to many other CNS depressants (eg, barbiturates, nonbarbiturate sedatives, benzodiazepines).
+Alcohol-tolerant people are cross-tolerant to many other central nervous system depressants (eg, barbiturates, nonbarbiturate sedatives, benzodiazepines).

 The physical dependence accompanying tolerance is profound, and alcohol withdrawal has potentially fatal adverse effects.

-Chronic heavy alcohol intake typically leads to liver disorders (eg, fatty liver, alcoholic hepatitis, cirrhosis); the amount and duration required vary (see Alcoholic Liver Disease).
-Patients with a severe liver disorder often have coagulopathy due to decreased hepatic synthesis of coagulation factors, increasing the risk of significant bleeding due to trauma (eg, from falls or vehicle crashes) and of GI bleeding (eg, due to gastritis, from esophageal varices due to portal hypertension); alcohol abusers are at particular risk of GI bleeding.
+Chronic heavy alcohol intake typically leads to liver disorders (eg, fatty liver, alcoholic hepatitis, cirrhosis); the amount and duration required vary (see Alcohol-Related Liver Disease).
+Patients with a severe liver disorder often have coagulopathy due to decreased hepatic synthesis of coagulation factors, increasing the risk of significant bleeding due to trauma (eg, from falls or vehicle crashes) and of gastrointestinal bleeding (eg, due to gastritis, from esophageal varices due to portal hypertension); alcohol abusers are at particular risk of gastrointestinal bleeding.

 Chronic heavy intake also commonly causes the following: